cloudops/ReLVHDoISCSISR/README.md

 ## Overview of the resignature approach

-The plugin provided here will resignature the UUIDs during a create/attach of the cloned SR so there are no UUID conflicts.
-The resignature process is invoked when an `sr-create` is called on a LUN with a single VDI with the `device-config:resign=true` flag .
+The plugin provided here will resignature the UUIDs during a create of the cloned SR so there are no UUID conflicts.
+The resignature process is invoked when an `sr-create` is called on a LUN with a single VDI with the `type=relvmoiscsi` flag .
 The following steps are involved:

 1. **LVM Resign:** The first step is to resignature the LVM volumes, We generate unique ids for the LVM physical volume, volume group and logical volumes